zakisheriff/One-Share/README.md

 > **"It feels like it was built by Apple."**
 >
-> Lumen isn't just a tool; it's a seamless extension of your Mac.
+> One Share isn't just a tool; it's a seamless extension of your Mac.
 > Designed with the fluid, glassy aesthetics of **macOS 26**, it bridges the gap between your Android & iOS devices and your Mac with elegance and speed.

 ---

 ## 🌟 Vision

-Lumen's purpose is to be:
+One Share's purpose is to be:

 - **A next-generation macOS file explorer** for Android & iOS
 - **A beautifully native SwiftUI application** showcasing true Apple-level design